 James Graham Brown Cancer Center

-The HER program offers a comprehensive team of experts both in medical services ranging from oncologists and surgeons saving the woman’s life from cancer, to physiatrists and reproductive endocrinologists helping the woman cope with the side effects of treatment.
+The HER program offers a comprehensive team of experts both in medical services ranging from oncologists and surgeons saving the woman’s life from cancer, to physiatrists helping the woman cope with the side effects of treatment.

 Our team also consists of supportive services including a genetic counselor, sexual health social worker, psychologist, art therapists and nutritionists.